MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 The profile includes the email configuration settings that automatically connect to your email server.

 Depending on the settings you configure, the email profile can automatically connect the end users to their individual email account settings.
 End users don't have to manually configure their email accounts.

+✔️ **Use enterprise level email apps**

+Email profiles in Intune use common and popular email apps, such as Gmail and Outlook.
+Depending on the OS platform of your devices, the email app is deployed to end user devices.
+After the app is deployed, then you deploy the email device configuration profile with settings that configure the email app.
+The email device configuration profile includes settings that automatically connect to your Exchange server.

 ✔️ **Access work or school email**